 Contractor Table Saws

-Although smaller than cabinet table saws, contractor saws are for heavy use daily.
-They have bigger motors and weigh upwards of 300 pounds, so they are not portable.
-Once set up, they stay in one place.
+Although they are smaller than cabinet table saws, contractor saws are designed for frequent heavy-duty use.
+They have large motors and usually weigh in excess of 300 pounds, so they are not easily moved.
+Once they are set up, they should stay in that location for a while.

-It makes them the ideal table saw for long building projects where the work is done on-site.
+This makes them the ideal table saw for building projects where materials need to be cut on-site.

-The table size is bigger, meaning that substantial sheet material and longer rip-cuts are possible on a contractor table saw.
-You typically find these saws in the shops of more experienced woodworkers.
+Contractor saws have a larger table size than more portable models, enabling you to cut substantial sheet material and make longer rip-cuts.
+You will typically find these saws in the workshops of more experienced woodworkers.

 Pros